mickcrosse/PERMUTOOLS/README.md

 ### Bias-correction for Sample Size

-A common measure of effect size is the standardised mean differnce, known as Cohen's *d* (Cohen, 1969).
+A common measure of effect size is the standardised mean difference, known as Cohen's *d* (Cohen, 1969).
 Cohen's *d* has been shown to have an upwards bias of up to about 4%, particularly for sample sizes of less than 20.
-To correct for this bias, we chan apply a simple numerical scaling to the effect size and confidence intervals, which is approximately equal to $`1−3/(4n−9)`$ (Hedges, 1985).
+To correct for this bias, we can apply a simple numerical scaling to the effect size and confidence intervals, which is approximately equal to $`1−3/(4n−9)`$ (Hedges, 1985).
 It is common to report such corrected effect size measures as Hedges' *g*.
 Note, the same correction can also be applied to effect size measures based on Glass' *Δ*, but not Cliff's *d*.
 PERMUTOOLS automatically applies bias correction to measures of Cohen's *d* and Glass' *Δ*, unless specified otherwise.

 # <img src="docs/fig_max_correction.png">

 ## Contents

-* `permuttest()` - one-sample or paired-sample permutation test with tmax correction
+* `permuttest()` - one-sample or paired-sample permutation tests with *tmax* correction
-* `permuttest2()` - unpaired two-sample permutation test with tmax correction
+* `permuttest2()` - unpaired two-sample permutation tests with *tmax* correction
-* `permuvartest2()` - permutation-based *F*-test with max statistic correction
+* `permuvartest2()` - permutation-based *F*-tests with max statistic correction
-* `permucorr()` - permutation-based correlation coefficient with max statistic correction
+* `permucorr()` - permutation-based correlation measures with max statistic correction
-* `booteffectsize()` - bias-corrected effect size measure with bootstrapped confidence intervals
+* `booteffectsize()` - bias-corrected effect size measures with bootstrapped confidence intervals

 ## Examples